 Interestingly, Pfizer's Phase II study in alopecia areata also examined a JAK3 inhibitor in parallel and, in this case, the efficacy of the TYK2/JAK1 inhibitor was appeared to be better.
-Pfizer nevertheless decided to advance its JAK3 inhibitor into Phase III trials in this indication, possibly for commercial reasons.
+However, Pfizer decided to advance its JAK3 inhibitor into Phase III trials in this indication, possibly for commercial reasons.

-JAK1 inhibition is also a validated target in autoimmune disease with three products with this mechanism now approved for rheumatoid arthritis (Pfizer's Xeljanz, Lilly's Olumiant and AbbVie's Rinvoq) as well as positive studies in other indications (psoriasis, atopic dermatitis, Crohn's and UC).
-Xeljanz, a JAK1/3 inhibitor, gained approval in 2012 for RA and subsequently for psoriatic arthritis and ulcerative colitis.
+JAK1 inhibition is also a validated target in autoimmune disease.
+There are three products with this mechanism that are now approved for rheumatoid arthritis (Pfizer's Xeljanz, Lilly's Olumiant and AbbVie's Rinvoq) as well as positive studies in other indications (psoriasis, atopic dermatitis, Crohn's and UC).
+Xeljanz, a JAK1/3 inhibitor, gained approval in 2012 for rheumatoid arthritis and subsequently for psoriatic arthritis and ulcerative colitis.
 It recorded sales of \$1.8bn in 2018 despite carrying a "black box" warning.

 Lilly's Olumiant, the second JAK inhibitor to be approved, has a peak sales forecast of c.\$2bn/year.
 It also carries a black-box warning for serious infections, lymphoma and thrombosis.
 Olumiant is in late-stage development for other indications including atopic dermatitis, in which it has reportedly positive Phase III studies, and lupus.
-Abbvie's Rinvoq, which was recently approved for RA, has peak sales estimated at \$3-5bn/year.
+Abbvie's Rinvoq, which was recently approved for rheumatoid arthritis, has peak sales estimated at \$3-5bn/year.
 This and a fourth product, Gilead's filgotinib (currently being filed), are considered second-generation agents with greater JAK1 specificity.

 There are few other products in the same space.
 Pfizer has a JAK1 inhibitor, abrocitinib (PF-04965842), which has successfully completed Phase III trials for atopic dermatitis.
 Galapagos is also known to be interested in the TYK2 space.
-It advanced a compound into Phase I trials this year, but dropped the drug as a result of poor PK.
+It advanced a compound into Phase I trials this year, but dropped the drug as a result of poor pharmacokinetics (pharmacokinetics assesses how a drug affects an organism.
+Specifically, what happens to the chemical from the moment it is administered to the point at which it has been completely eliminated from the body).